 Each year in the Chinese calendar is named after an animal, and in this lesson learners will listen to the story of how the order of the animals was decided.
 They will join in with the story and retell it, then do some follow-up work practising saying years, using ‘will’ for future predictions or making a craft.

 - To introduce or revise the vocabulary for the Chinese New Year animals

 - To practise listening skills

-- To practise the use of the future simple
+- To practise the use of ‘will’ for future predictions

-- Flashcards for each of the animals (rat, ox, tiger, rabbit, dragon, snake, horse, ram, monkey, rooster, dog and pig) and a flashcard of a king and his daughter, the princess.
+- flashcards for each of the animals (rat, ox, tiger, rabbit, dragon, snake, horse, ram, monkey, rooster, dog and pig) and a flashcard of a king and a princess

 - props for retelling the story, e.g. blue paper for the river, card and string to make masks, etc.

 - materials to make the crafts here – optional:

 - circles and slips of paper to make the fortune cookie (one per learner) – optional